You are three days or perhaps only three hours into your internship or brand new job when the dismaying thought hits your mind – What have I done?

 Before you finalize for a position, you must envision yourself in the office, know about your team strength or probably communicate with your team head to develop a better understanding.

-You can ask for roles and responsibilities that you are expected to perform, and once you have the positive gut feeling, then only you must decide a ‘YES’ for that job.
+You can ask for roles and responsibilities that you are expected to perform, and once you have a positive gut feeling, then only you must decide a ‘YES’ for that job.